openlilylib/snippets/notation-snippets/guitar-string-bending/README.md

 -----------

 * Quarter tone bends are not supported.
+* Line breaks are not supported.
+If a bending is broken by a line break, the file won't compile: the workaround is using \noBreak.
 * You can't use hammer-on and pull-off when `\bendOn` is active, because this snippet uses and transforms the slur engraver.
 This implies that you cannot, for instance, start a pull-off right after a bend release.
   This is one of the reasons why a bend engraver is needed (see issue 1196 above).
-* If you use Staff and TabStaff, especially in polyphonic pieces, you may have to add some more padding in order to avoid collisions:
+* If you use Staff and TabStaff, you may have to add some more padding in order to avoid collisions between the bending interval number and the staff:
   ```
   \layout {
     \context {